How technology has changed personal finance

 Tracking Your Credit Is Straightforward

 In the past, you may not have realized there were problems with your credit until you were denied a mortgage or auto loan.
 Today, technology has made it easier than ever to track your credit.
 Whether you are worried about identity theft or missing an errant medical bill that heads to the collection, monitoring your credit score is quick and easy in today’s world.
-This ensures you face no surprises when the time comes to apply for a loan.
+This ensures you face no surprises when the time comes to apply for a loan, even with bad credit.

 Giving and Receiving Money is Easier than Ever